home gif (1446 bytes)

 Drums

-All my triggers are by Pintech.
+My triggers are by Pintech and Roland.
 I have eight toms, a kick and a snare.
-Three Pintech Concertcast pads (two 8" and one 10").
-Everything else is a Sonor acoustic kit (except the Snare, which is a Pearl) converted to electric with Pintech triggers.
+Three Roland tom pads (two 8" and one 10").
+Everything else is a Sonor acoustic kit (except the Snare, which is a Roland) converted to electric with Pintech triggers.
 A 14" Snare, 22" Kick drum, 10", 12" and 13" rack toms and 14" and 16" floor toms.
-All these triggers go into a Roland TD-30 V-Drum module.
-When I record, I have usually used BFD-2 and BFD-3 Software in Cubase Pro 8, but lately I've been running lines from the TD-30 into Cubase - the V-Kick on one track, V-Snare on another, V-Toms L&R on two tracks and V-Overheads on two more.
+All these triggers go into a Roland TD-50 (upgraded to TD-50x) V-Drum module.
+When I record, I usually used BFD-2 and BFD-3 and Toontrack SD3 Software in Cubase Pro 11, but lately I've been running lines from the TD-50x into Cubase - the V-Kick on one track, V-Snare on another, V-Toms L&R on two tracks and V-Overheads on two more.
 I don't use the V-Cymbals or the BFD Cymbals.
 I use real cymbals - Sabian, Paiste and Zildjian.
-I take the V-Overheads and the real cymbals, subgroup to a channel called "overheads" and add some room or studio reverb (maybe a live room or studio from Altiverib or Waves Abbey Road Plates), so it sounds like the drums from the V-Overheads and the real cymbals were recorded in the same room.
+I take the V-Overheads and the real cymbals, subgroup to a channel called "overheads" and put in into a studio room (usually a Sunset Sound Studio live room), so it sounds like the drums from the V-Overheads and the real cymbals were recorded in the same room.
 I don't have a giant studio with a great drum room, so this simulates it.
 Actually, it sounds pretty convincing.

 Fender 4x10 cab with new super champ, Line 6 Vetta combo with two Lopoline 2x12 cabs, Ashdown bass rig, two Line 6 DT50 heads on top of two Lopoline 4x12 cabs with Celestion G12H-90 abd Eminence Governors run by Line 6 POD HD500